Over 300 people evacuated from flooded Kansas college town

 MANHATTAN, Kan.
-(AP) — Authorities say heavy rain has forced more than 300 people to evacuate their homes in the Kansas college town of Manhattan.
+(AP) — Heavy rain caused a creek to burst its banks and flood the Kansas college town of Manhattan, forcing more than 300 people to evacuate their homes, including some who were ferried to dry land in boats.

-The Kansas City Star reports that the flooding started after nearly 9 inches (23 centimeters) of rain fell from Sunday night into Monday.
-Riley County Emergency Management director Pat Collins says at least 20 people were rescued from their homes by boat.
-City officials say about 750 homes remain without power.
+Nearly 9 inches (23 centimeters) of rain fell from Sunday night into Monday.
+Kansas State University’s main campus in Manhattan wasn’t flooded, but a help center has been set up for displaced students.
+Photographs posted on Facebook by the Riley County Police Department show buildings flooded nearly to their roofs.

-Manhattan’s Municipal Government Manager Mark Fehr described the flooding as a 500- to 800-year flood event during a news conference Monday.
+Only minor injuries have been reported, said Hali Rowland, a police spokeswoman.
+She said the number of power outages has dropped from 3,000 to fewer than 200 as of Tuesday.
+Crews are assessing the damage but no official count has been released of inundated buildings.

 Most Read Nation & World Stories